te barantauti

 Te barantauti

-Please allow 3-4 weeks for production time, framing and delivery within Australia
+Please allow 2-3 weeks for production time and delivery within Australia

-All of these pieces are printed on 310gsm Smooth Cotton Rag fine art paper and framed in a high quality wooden frame.
-There is a white border that sits between the image and the frame.
+All of these pieces are printed on 310gsm Smooth Cotton Rag fine art paper.

 Want something bigger?
 I print up to 120x80cm, please contact me to place a custom order.